elastic/rally/docs/recipes.rst

 To run a benchmark for this scenario follow these steps:

 1. :doc:`Install </install>` and :doc:`configure </configuration>` Rally on all machines.
 Be sure that the same version is installed on all of them and fully :doc:`configured </configuration>`.
-2. Start the Rally daemon on each machine.
+2. Start the :doc:`Rally daemon </rally_daemon>` on each machine.
 The Rally daemon allows Rally to communicate with all remote machines.
 On the benchmark coordinator run ``esrallyd start --node-ip=10.5.5.5 --coordinator-ip=10.5.5.5`` and on the benchmark candidate machines run ``esrallyd start --node-ip=10.5.5.10 --coordinator-ip=10.5.5.5`` and ``esrallyd start --node-ip=10.5.5.11 --coordinator-ip=10.5.5.5`` respectively.
 The ``--node-ip`` parameter tells Rally the IP of the machine on which it is running.
 As some machines have more than one network interface, Rally will not attempt to auto-detect the machine IP.
 The ``--coordinator-ip`` parameter tells Rally the IP of the benchmark coordinator node.
 3. Start the benchmark by invoking Rally as usual on the benchmark coordinator, for example: ``esrally --distribution-version=5.0.0 --target-hosts=10.5.5.10:9200,10.5.5.11:9200``.
 Rally will derive from the ``--target-hosts``  parameter that it should provision the nodes ``10.5.5.10`` and ``10.5.5.11``.
 4. After the benchmark has finished you can stop the Rally daemon again.
 On the benchmark coordinator and on the benchmark candidates run ``esrallyd stop``.